byhumane/content_management/20210424_Knowledge organization.md

 **Attributes shared by all objetcs:**

 - Status: it allows for the object life cycle management.
 No object is ever deleted.
 	- Value: it identifies the current status.
 The values are restrained by a value list.
-The value is defined based on the available status dates.
+The value is automatically defined based on the available status dates.
 	- Creation date: date when the object was created.
 	- Testing start date: date when the object started the testing phase.
 	- Activation date: date when the object was released to use.